oroinc/documentation/commerce/user_guide/customers/customer_users/index.rst

    * **Active** --- Select the **Active** check box to activate the new application.

 4. Click **Create**.

+A corresponding notification is sent to your primary email address.
+You can change the default recipient, localization, or an email content if needed by updating the :ref:`OAuth email templates <user-guide-using-emails-create-template>` and the related :ref:`notification rule <user-guide-using-emails-notifications>` set out-of-the-box in the system configuration.

 .. include:: /getting_started/my_oro/oauth.rst
    :start-after: begin_2